grantcolley/battleships/README.md

 # battleships

+> [!NOTE]
+>
+> This project is a small experiment where I asked an AI to whip up a simple board game in Visual Studio.
+The idea was to see how much instruction and prompting it actually needed to take the app from the very first request all the way to a running, working build.

 **Asking an AI Agent to build a simple app from scratch**

 I begin by asking the AI to review my draft request and suggest improvements so the Agent has a clearer understanding of the requirements.